Fpierr/holbertonschool-higher_level_programming/python-almost_a_circle/README.md

 # Python - Almost a circle

+This Python project involves creating a class hierarchy with features like attribute validation, area calculation, display, JSON serialization/deserialization, and update methods.
+The Rectangle and Square classes inherit from the Base class.
+Unit tests, comprehensive documentation, and adherence to pycodestyle coding standards are also required.
+The goal is to grasp the implementation of advanced concepts like exceptions, class and static methods, emphasizing modularity and code robustness.

 ## Background Context
 In this project, you will review everything about Python:
 - Import